bergesinstitute/grafmethodenglish/book-4-unit-6.md

 *If I had more time, I could learn another language.* (Si tuviera más tiempo, podría aprender otro idioma).

-*If we moved to the coast, we might go to the beach every day.* (Si nos mudáramos a la costa, puede que fuéramos a la playa cada día).
+*If we moved to the coast, we might go to the beach every day.* (Si nos mudáramos a la costa, tal vez iríamos a la playa cada día).

-## Questions and negative sentences (preguntas y oraciones negativas)

-    What would you do if you won the lottery? (¿Qué harías si ganaras la lotería?)
+## Using *not* (uso de *not*)

+We can use *not* in either clause or in both:

+🔹 Podemos usar *not* en cualquiera de las dos oraciones o en ambas:

     If I didn't have a job, I would travel.
 (Si no tuviera trabajo, viajaría).

+    If I had more money, I wouldn't worry.
+(Si tuviera más dinero, no me preocuparía).

+    If she didn't live so far, I wouldn't need a car.
+(Si ella no viviera tan lejos, no necesitaría un coche).

+## Questions (preguntas)

+    What would you do if you won the lottery? (¿Qué harías si ganaras la lotería?)

     Would you move to another country if you could? (¿Te mudarías a otro país si pudieras?)